 So, what should we do about this?
 Report it upstream?
 Keep adwaita-qt, despite it has some (minor) GUI issues in e.g. VLC then, but will give the application a look which blends better into the overall appearance of the desktop?
 (I could not find any other problems in e.g. Audacity or OnionShare) Drop adwaita-qt?

-#12 Updated by intrigeri about 3 years ago
+#12 Updated by intrigeri over 3 years ago

 - QA Check changed from Info Needed to Dev Needed